jszwedko/ec2-metadatafs/README.md

   -f, --foreground             Run in foreground
   -V, --version                Display version info -e, --endpoint=              EC2 metadata service HTTP endpoint (default: http://169.254.169.254/latest/) -c, --cachesec=              Number of seconds to cache files attributes and directory listings.
-0 to disable, -1 for indefinite. (default: 0)
+0 to disable, -1 for
+                               indefinite. (default: 0)
-  -t, --tags                   Mount EC2 instance tags at <mount point>/tags -o, --options=               Mount options, see below for description
+  -t, --tags                   Mount EC2 instance tags at <mount point>/tags -o, --options=               Mount options, see below for description -n, --no-syslog              Disable syslog when daemonized -F, --syslog-facility=       Syslog facility to use when daemonized (see below for options) (default: USER)

 AWS Credentials (only used when mounting tags):
       --aws-access-key-id=     AWS Access Key ID (adds to credential chain, see below)